 The Nourish Guide to Slow Living

-This week during our #nourishedlife month we’re sharing the Nourish Guide to Slow Living.
+During our #nourishedlife month we’re sharing the Nourish Guide to Slow Living.
 So, what is slow living?

 “The central tenet of the slow philosophy is taking the time to do things properly, and thereby enjoy them more.”Carl Honoré